eProsima/Fast-DDS-docs/docs/advanced.rst

 - The Server-client discovery mechanism reuses the RTPS discovery messages structure, as well as the standard RTPS writers and readers.

 - Discovery server participants may be *clients* or *servers*.
-The only difference between them is on how the meta-traffic is handled.
+The only difference between them is how they handle meta-traffic.
 The user traffic, that is, the traffic among the publishers and subscribers they create is role-independent.

 - All *server* discovery info will be shared with their linked *clients* and likewise the own *clients* discovery info